adhisimon/tektrans-logger/README.md

   * Console
   * File ([DailyRotateFile](https://github.com/winstonjs/winston-daily-rotate-file))
 * Not creating DailyRotateFile transport if test environment detected.
-  This is the most reason we need a simple wrapper for winston logger.
+  This is the most reason we need a simple wrapper for winstonjs logger.
 * Ability to change log directory.
 * Ability to change log base filename.
 * [Ability to publish to redis channel](#experimental-redis-transport)